bondeje/peggy/examples/csv/README.md

 1) do not allow any tokens to be of zero length. i.e. "[]*" should not be a successful match in any of the regular expressions.
 This likely will cause the tokenizer to enter an infinite loop.
 2) The token production and its subrules should generally be the first productions defined. peggy traverses the productions like a tree and its dependencies like a tree, but has to stop at literals (literals do not have branches/leaves) If the literal is in a subrule but not previously defined, multiple declarations can be made or the production traversal can get stuck, especially if the punctuators or keywords have not appeared.
 One way around this is to do what was done with 'crlf' and wrap it in its special production.
 By doing this, production traversal will terminate at the name of the production, 'crlf', and just forward declare it.
-3) again, do no include any productions that require more than one token to find a match.
+3) Do not have the `token` production depend on any productions that require more than one token to find a match.
 This will deadlock the tokenizer (how would you make a token by requiring two tokens?).
-4) as with any other use of the choice operation, the order can matter.
+4) as with any other PEG, the order of the rules in the Choice operator matters.
 Especially with punctuation, you can have cases where one punctuator starts with a substring that is another punctuator, e.g. "+" and "+=", which mean very different things.
 In some cases, the tokenizer will just fail while in otherwise it will successfully complete an unambiguous parse that you did not mean.
 A simple way around it is to order the punctuators, keywords, and token subrules by what you think will be the longest first.
 This may make parses longer, but will ensure you tokenize and parse correctly.

 The only other production that hasn't been mentioned yet is the record itself: